 Preregistration is required for all Initial in person (or Zoom) training.
 Class sizes are limited.
-See individual training types for contact and registration information.
+See individual training types at the left to Sign Up!

 Online retraining is done through your Canvas dashboard.
 CaseID and password are required for use with the Canvas system to access online training modules.
 If you lack an ID and password, call Chemical Safety at 216.368.2907.
 For Radiation and Laser Training, call Radiation Safety at 216.368.2906.